Blog>Cost Guides>Shower installation: Cost breakdown 2025

 Key features:

-- The average time to install a mixer shower is around three to six hours.
+The average time to install a mixer shower is around three to six hours.
 Similarly to mixer showers, it all depends on whether the hot and cold water supply is already in place

-- The best type of shower to provide strong water pressure
+Designed to provide strong water pressure

-- They tend to use more water than other shower types (between 8-12 litres a minute)
+They tend to use more water than other shower types (between 8-12 litres a minute)

-- Needs a hot and cold water supply
+Needs a hot and cold water supply

-- Ideal for homes with weak water pressure
+Ideal for homes with weak water pressure

-Thermostatic shower installation costs
+Thermostatic shower installation cost

 From £200 plus labour